“The privilege of a lifetime is to become who you truly are.”

 Start With the End In Mind

-The key questions that I ask myself are:
+The key questions I ask myself are:

-- Why do I do what I do?
+- “Why do I do what I do?”

-- Am I living my life with the desired end in mind?
+- “Am I living with the desired end in mind?”

-- How would I like to be remembered?
+- “How would I like to be remembered?”

 Valuing in positively impacting the world, I focus on contributing to others and the environment.
 Every day, I remind myself everything I do should be serving that purpose.

 With the freedom to choose, I don’t want to conform to anyone else’s beliefs.

-Driven to live an unscripted life, I’m motivated to live with personal integrity and be a man of my words.
+Driven to live an unscripted life, I’m motivated to practice personal integrity and be a man of my words.
 Discontent with mediocrity, I want to courageously go after my dreams and pursue my definition of success.

 During my journey of personal growth, I want to have experienced fun adventures and made lasting memories.
-Above all else, I want to leave behind a legacy that I would be proud of for helping men live a fulfilled and happy life.
+Above all else, I want to leave behind a legacy I would be proud of for helping men live a fulfilled and memorable life.